sgtlaggy/spt-quest-tweaks/README.md

 ## Remove Tedious Conditions

+ℹ️ This is similar to [kiki-RemoveTediousQuestConditions](https://forge.sp-tarkov.com/mod/336/kiki-removetediousquestconditions).

-The following objective conditions can be removed:
+The following objective conditions can be removed.
+Any marked with 🔃 also will also apply to repeatable quests by defaults.

-- Elimination target (PMC, scav, boss, etc)
+- 🔃 Elimination target (PMC, scav, boss, etc)
-- Weapon and mods
+- 🔃 Weapon and mods
 - Equipment
 - Health/status effects (stun, dehydration)
-- Body parts
+- 🔃 Body parts
-- Distance
+- 🔃 Distance
 - Time
-- Map/location
+- 🔃 Map/location
 - Zone
   - Removing zone but not map conditions will expand it to the map.
-- Item found-in-raid status
+- 🔃 Item found-in-raid status

 An additional setting toggles whether these also apply to repeatable quests.